crkn-rcdr/Access-Platform/README.md

-# Access-Platform
+# Canadiana Access Platform

-Documentation and discussion on the Canadiana Access Platform
+Documentation and discussion on the Canadiana Access Platform.